 With all foreign currency transaction risk hedged by currency hedge contracts, leaving a very limited net exposure, changes in foreign currencies will have an insignificant effect on each subsidiary's profit margin.
 However, changes in foreign currencies relative to SEK do affect Group profit when the profit of each foreign subsidiary is translated into SEK.
-A 10 percent change in the exchange rates of all foreign currencies relative to SEK would have an effect of ± SEK 100 million (80) on Group operating profit.
-Furthermore, a 10 percent change in the exchange rates of all foreign currencies relative to SEK would affect Group net sales by SEK 1,200 million (1,100) and Group net working capital by SEK 290 million (200).
+A 10 percent change in the exchange rates of all foreign currencies relative to SEK would have an effect of ± SEK 150 million (100) on Group operating profit.
+Furthermore, a 10 percent change in the exchange rates of all foreign currencies relative to SEK would have an effect of ± SEK 150 million (100) on Group operating profit.
+Furthermore, a 10 percent change in the exchange rates of all foreign currencies relative to SEK would affect Group net sales by SEK 1,400 million (1,200) and Group net working capital by SEK 300 million (290).